"Morning, Noo Hyung."

 "Lee Heeseung," Heeseung spoke with a polite smile as he shook his head.
 He gestured towards the awestruck boy beside him.
 "That's Park Sunghoon."

 "Pleasure to meet you both," Jake responded politely, his smile turning a little shy when he met Sunghoon's gaze.
 He turned his attention back to the small boy in his arms.
-"I got your mint choco by the way."
+"I got your snacks by the way."

 Sunoo smiled happily and let go of Jake, the other unwinding the plastic bag that rested in the crook of his elbow, holding it out for Sunoo to take.